dgerabagi/data-curation-environment/flattened_repo.md

 ## 3. UI Mockup (Textual Description)
 (No change)

-## 4. Technical Implementation Plan (C54 Update)
+## 4. Technical Implementation Plan (C56 Revision)

-This feature is critically dependent on an end-to-end streaming architecture using Server-Sent Events (SSE).
+This feature is critically dependent on a correctly implemented end-to-end streaming architecture using Server-Sent Events (SSE).

 1.  **vLLM Server:**
-    *   The server must be started with the OpenAI-compatible API endpoint.
+    *   Must be started with the OpenAI-compatible API endpoint.
-    *   It will automatically handle streaming when a request includes `"stream": true`.
+    *   When a request includes `"stream": true`, it will send an SSE stream containing interleaved JSON objects for each of the `n` parallel responses.
+Each object includes an `index` field to identify which response it belongs to.

 2.  **Proxy Server (`A90 server.ts`):**
-    *   The proxy must make its request to the vLLM `/v1/chat/completions` endpoint with `"stream": true"` in the body.
+    *   Must make its request to the vLLM with `"stream": true"`.
-    *   It must **not** buffer the response.
-It will set the client response headers for SSE (`Content-Type: text/event-stream`) and pipe the response body stream from vLLM directly to the client.
+    *   Crucially, it must **not** buffer the response.
+It must set the client response headers for SSE (`Content-Type: text/event-stream`) and pipe the `ReadableStream` from the vLLM response directly to the client response.

 3.  **Extension Backend (`llm.service.ts`):**
-    *   The `generateBatch` method must be refactored to handle a streaming connection.
+    *   The `generateBatch` method must be refactored to correctly consume and parse the SSE stream containing multiple interleaved responses.
-    *   It will use a library capable of consuming SSE streams (e.g., `node-fetch` with stream handling or a dedicated SSE client library).
+    *   It will initialize arrays to hold the content and progress for each of the `n` requested responses.
     *   It will listen for `data` events on the stream.
+For each chunk of data, it will:
+        *   Split the chunk by newlines, as a single chunk may contain multiple SSE messages.
+        *   Process each line, looking for lines that start with `data: `.
-Each event will contain a JSON string (e.g., `data: {...}`).
+        *   Parse the JSON string following `data: `.
-    *   The service will parse these JSON chunks to extract the token deltas for each parallel response.
+        *   Use the `index` property from the parsed JSON object to identify which response the chunk belongs to.
+        *   Append the `content` delta to the correct response's aggregated content string and update its token count.
-    *   It will aggregate token counts, calculate performance metrics (tokens per second), and periodically (e.g., every 200ms) send an `UpdateGenerationProgress` IPC message to the frontend.
+    *   A throttled or debounced function will periodically send an `UpdateGenerationProgress` IPC message to the frontend.
+This message will contain the complete, up-to-date progress array and the partial content chunks for each response.
+    *   The stream processing will only be considered "ended" after all `n` responses have been fully received.

-4.  **IPC Channels:**
+4.  **IPC Channels (`channels.type.ts`):**
-    *   A new channel, `ServerToClientChannel.UpdateGenerationProgress`, is required.
-    *   **Payload:** `{ progress: GenerationProgress[], tps: number }`, where `GenerationProgress` is `{ responseId: number, currentTokens: number, totalTokens: number }`.
+    *   The `ServerToClientChannel.UpdateGenerationProgress` payload is updated to include the partial content: `{ progress: GenerationProgress[], tps: number, chunks: { [responseId: number]: string } }`.

-5.  **Frontend (`view.tsx`):**
+5.  **Frontend (`view.tsx`, `GenerationProgressDisplay.tsx`):**
-    *   **State Management:** New state variables are required: `generationProgress: GenerationProgress[]` and `tps: number`.
-    *   **Message Handler:** A new message handler will listen for the `UpdateGenerationProgress` IPC message.
-        *   When a message is received, it will update the `generationProgress` and `tps` state.
+    *   The message handler for `UpdateGenerationProgress` will update the state for `generationProgress`, `tps`, and now also the `tabs` content with the received partial chunks.
-    *   The `GenerationProgressDisplay` component will be driven by this state, causing the UI to update in real-time.
+    *   The `GenerationProgressDisplay` component will be updated to receive the `tabs` data and render a small, read-only preview of the generating text for each response, providing live feedback.
-    *   The `SendBatchGenerationComplete` message will signal that all response streams have finished, at which point the UI will navigate to the new cycle.
 </file_artifact>

 <file path="src/Artifacts/A149.
 Local LLM Integration Plan.md">